mootensProductions/STEEMIT-HOW-TO-MAKE-MONEY/README.md

 # Get Instant Access*
 * Have to pay some amount of money
+$ ~$1.20 - $4 depending on the service

+# MOOTENS.org/shop
+$10 for unique STEEMIT.com account
+- Get your account NOW!
+- Unique Username
+- PDF of all your passwords
+- 3 Steem for powering up
+- STEEMIT Hypermedia Courses Included!
+- HD: Icon, Banner image template included

 # My Friend Has Steemit
 https://steemit.com/news/@timcliff/new-tool-from-busy-org-create-new-steem-blockchain-accounts-with-steemconnect

+$ 3 STEEM (current price is ~$0.18 per STEEM)
 ---

 # STEEMIT Navigation